 The relationship between different roofing materials and home temperature

 2. Metal.
+Metal and steel are used for shipping containers, jewelry, roofs, and more.
 Unlike asphalt roofs, metal roofs have high reflective properties.
 Even metal roofs that are painted a dark color reflect the majority of the sun’s rays, keeping your attic a more even temperature, both in summer and winter.

 3. Solar reflective shingles.
 One of the newest roofing products on the market is solar reflective shingles.
 This type of roofing product is designed so that a greater amount of the sun’s rays are reflected back into the atmosphere than happens with traditional asphalt shingles.
 These types of shingles are coated with specially-designed reflective granules to make them more energy-efficient.